-Anya Crea Vance LPC Intern
+Anya Crea Vance Professional Counselor Associate

 I hold a master's degree in Professional Mental Health Counseling from Lewis & Clark University.
 I also gained my certification in ecopsychology which is a foundational aspect of my work.
 Ecopsychology incorporates natures into the therapeutic process and recognizes and employs the healing powers of the natural world.
 I also hold a bachelors degree in psychology from Oregon State University where I spent time as a raft guide and outdoor guide leading large group wilderness trips.
 Anya is under the supervision of Meredith Lubow, PsyD.